alabiibrahim/Plant-Co.-Global-Performance/README.md

 1. The stakeholders needed to see Sales, Quantity, and Gross Profit performance, but putting all three on one page created a cluttered and "noisy" dashboard that was hard to read.

-- How I solved it: I implemented a Dynamic Metric Toggle using DAX and Bookmarks.
+  - How I solved it: I created a "Slicer Table" for easy toggling between 3 key pillars of business using DAX.
 This allowed the user to switch the entire context of the page with one click, maintaining a clean and simple report while providing three times the analytical depth.

 2. Standard YTD functions can sometimes fail if the fiscal calendar is non-standard or if there are gaps in the data, leading to misleading variance figures.

-- How I solved it: I built a robust Date Dimension Table and utilized SAMEPERIODLASTYEAR combined with TOTALYTD logic to ensure the waterfall charts accurately reflected "Apple-to-Apple" comparisons for the $512K sales variance.
+  - How I solved it: I created a Date Table and utilized SAMEPERIODLASTYEAR combined with TOTALYTD logic to ensure the waterfall charts accurately show comparisons for the $512K sales variance.

 3. With hundreds of accounts, a standard bar chart was insufficient for identifying profitability outliers.

-- How I solved it: I utilized a Scatter Plot with a Profitability Quadrant.
+  - How I solved it: I used a Scatter Plot with a Profitability Quadrant.
 By adding a constant line at the 20K sales mark and a GP% axis, I created an instant visual diagnostic tool to separate "High-Volume/Low-Margin" accounts from "Premium" partners.